MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 ### Salesforce

-the Sales app uses Salesforce Object Search Language (SOSL) for search queries.
+The Sales app uses Salesforce Object Search Language (SOSL) for search queries.
 Salesforce recommends this search mechanism because of its efficiency and comprehensive search capabilities.
 More information: [Introduction to SOQL and SOSL](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_sosl_intro.htm)

 In Salesforce, all indexable fields of all eligible records are searched.